Persian Rug Cleaning & Maintenance

 3. Professional Cleaning

-When to get a professional wash:
+When to schedule professional cleaning:

-Every 2–4 years for typical use
+Every 2–4 years with regular use

 4. Rotation & Placement